putridparrot/PutridParrot.Presentation/README.md

 override this by applying a ChangeTracking attribute with value True.
 By default non-ICommand properties are tracked, hence the the opposite, properties are changed tracked unless ChangeTracking is set to False;

-*Usually we'd probably not include ICommand code in the view model using GetProperty/SetProperty unless there was a good reason to support change notification.*
+*Usually we'd probably not include ICommand code in the view model using GetProperty/SetProperty.*

 # ActionCommand